Biltmore Estate's Vine to Wine Tour

 Rather, I was experiencing Biltmore Estate’s Vine to Wine Tour, which allows visitors to explore parts of the 8,000-acre estate not usually open to the public to experience Biltmore’s viticulture from the growing grapes to the bottle poured.

-Celebrating its 30th year, Biltmore Winery is the most-visited winery in the United States with some 400,000 individuals touring a portion of the production facilities and experiencing the (fermented) fruits of the labor in the 300-person tasting room that is part of the price of admission to Biltmore.
+Biltmore Winery is the most-visited winery in the United States.
+More than 400,000 people tour a portion of the production facilities and experiencing the (fermented) fruits of the labor in the 300-person tasting room that is part of the price of admission to Biltmore.

 Among Fields and Flowers